 Location: Ether Dome, 4th floor, Bulfinch

-Ezra Griffith, MD will speak on the subject of 'belonging', specifically, the mental energy people from minority communities and women spend on the question of "do I belong" and he will be reflecting on his own career in an academic institution as it pertains to this question.
+Ezra Griffith, MD spoke on the subject of 'belonging', specifically, the mental energy people from minority communities and women spend on the question of "do I belong" and he will be reflecting on his own career in an academic institution as it pertains to this question.

 Dr Ezra Griffith is Professor Emeritus of and Senior Research Scientist in Psychiatry, professor emeritus of African American studies and Deputy Chair for Diversity and Organizational Ethics at Yale School of Medicine.
 He is past president of the American Academy of Psychiatry and the Law and of the American Orthopsychiatric Associaton.